All Episodes

 Register now at Hannity.com forward slash retirement.

-All right, 25 to the uh top of the hour, 800 941 Sean.
+All right, 25 to the top of the hour, 800-941, Sean, if you want to be a part of this extravaganza.

-If you want to be a part of this extravaganza Look, I'm I'm more torn on the issue of Muller testifying and the White House is saying enough is enough.
+Look, I'm more torn on the issue of Mueller testifying, and the White House is saying enough is enough.

-Now remember, Muller is he worked for the department.
+Now, remember, Mueller worked for the Department.

 Well, he worked for the executive branch because the Department of Justice is the executive branch.

-And so he actually, his boss in the end ended up being the attorney general barr.
+And so he actually, his boss in the end, ended up being the Attorney General Barr.

-And you're reading these reports, Muller is about, you know, negotiating.
+Mueller is about, you know, negotiating.

-How come if he gets to negotiate the rules of testifying when everybody else is told what the rules are?
+How come he gets to negotiate the rules of testifying when everybody else is told what the rules are?

 I mean, it's kind of just obvious hypocrisy.

-Um, I don't think this would be particularly easy for Robert Mueller in the slam dunk or the position that he wants to be put in in this at this time because while the Democrats are going to try and dig into the political 200 pages, it was a political document that basically said nothing.
+I don't think this would be particularly easy for Robert Mueller in the slam dunk or the position that he wants to be put in at this time.

-I mean, and even Rod Rosenstein got mad over this and was very outspoken in saying if you either have it or you don't have it when you're involved in the report of anybody when it comes to the deep state.
+I mean, and even Rod Rosenstein got mad over this and was very outspoken in saying if you either have it or you don't have it when you're involved in the report of anybody when it comes to the deep state, Rosenstein had a few choice words for the media, FBI leakers, and the Obama administration.

 He was speaking at a dinner.